 Browsing and Productivity Add a wireless keyboard and suddenly your TV becomes a giant screen for browsing, watching tutorials, or managing emails.
 More useful than it sounds.

-Screen Mirroring Most boxes support screen mirroring.
-Whatever’s on your phone — TikTok, photos, a video call — can go straight to your TV instantly.
+Mirroring Your Phone Most boxes support screen mirroring.
+Whatever’s on your phone — TikTok, photos, a video call — can go straight to your TV.

 Smart TV Box vs Smart TV: Which One Actually Wins?